26 Unique Symbols Of Love And Their Meanings

 The love lock phenomenon is when couples affix padlocks to bridges, fences, or other objects to symbolize their enduring love and commitment.
 It represents their unity and the belief that their love is strong and unbreakable, standing the test of time.

-Love is a special feeling that often can’t be expressed with words.
+When one asks, “What is true love?” most people usually say it is a special feeling that can’t be expressed with words.
 In such instances, sharing a unique symbol of love with your partner can help you express your emotions and feelings in a special way.
 You can pick the most relatable symbol from these captivating love symbols and use it as an image or buy a similar-looking gift to convey your feelings.
 These symbols have deep meanings and stories that make them unique and special.
 So, use these love symbols to strengthen your bond with your beloved and display your most passionate feelings!

 Infographic: Love Symbols From Around The World